WohlSoft/Moondust-Devkit-Help/EditLevel/PlacingTools.md

 Available tools:

-- **[Rectangle](#rectangle)** - the tool which places items by filling of rectangle zones.
+- **[Rectangle](#rectangle)** - the tool which places items by filling rectangle zones.
 This tool is useful for drawing big walls or fill a lot of holes.

-- **[Circle](#circle)** - the tool which places items by filling round zones.
-Works like a Rectangle.
+- **[Circle](#circle)** - the tool which placing the items by filling circular zones.
+It works like a rectangular placing.

-- **[Line](#line)** - the tool which allows to easier place line of items.
-This tool useful for draw slopes, columns, and long platforms.
+- **[Line](#line)** - the tool which allows draw line of items.
+This tool useful for slope drawing, columns, and long platforms.

-- **[Fill](#fill)** - the tool which allows filling a closed range of random shape.
+- **[Fill](#fill)** - this tool gives you the ability to fill a closed range of random shapes.
 This tool useful if you need to fill with items in the zone of random-shape.

 - **[Override mode](#override-mode)**.
-This feature giving able to replace items already placed on the map.
+This feature gives an ability to replace items already placed on the map.

 ![Pseudo-foregroundBGO-1](screenshots/LevelEditing/Items/PlacingTools.png)

 ## Rectangle

-This is a special tool, which can be used for speed place of item group on the map.
+It's a tool that allows quick placing of item groups on the map.

 This feature available for BGO and Blocks.
 And in the world map editor available for any items.

-For use this feature, you must press on the "Rectangle" icon, and for place item group, you must draw the rectangle on the map, and it will be filled with selected item.
+To use this feature, you need to press on the "Rectangle" icon, and to place item groups, you need to draw the rectangle on the map.
+Once you release your mouse button, the selected area will be filled with an item group.

 _Placing items with rectangle tool_